MIPS Helmet Technology

 How is MIPS tested?

-MIPS has evolved through study and testing in Sweden since 1996 by some of the world’s leading researchers in biomechanics and neuroscience at the KTH Royal Institute of Technology and the Karolinska Institute in Sweden.
+MIPS has evolved through many hours of research and testing.
+Founded in Sweden by some of the world's leading researchers in bio mechanics and neuroscience at the KTH Royal Institute of Technology and the Karolinska Institute in Sweden.
 The two universities created a joint department called Neuronics.
-MIPS sprung out from a research project at Neuronics which also saw the development of a helmet test rig for angled impacts.
+MIPS sprung out of a research project at Neuronics which also saw the development of a helmet test rig for angled impacts.
 In addition to the angled impact test, MIPS has access to an advanced computerized finite element model of the head and neck that can be used for injury prediction in impact simulations.
 The computerized finite element model is an integral part of verifying that your helmet, with MIPS inside, delivers higher safety properties and redirects and reduces damaging rotational motion to the brain than the same helmet without MIPS.

 Aare M. Prevention of head injuries – focusing specifically on angled impacts, Doctoral Thesis, Division of Neuronic Engineering, School of Technology and Health, Royal Institute of Technology, Stockholm, Sweden.
 2003.